Code-Institute-Submissions/the-doors/README.md

 >I strongly recomend using Nexus web browser https://en.wikipedia.org/wiki/WorldWideWeb
 >- It was Joke

+## Target group
+Of course page is design for fun's of **‘The Doors’**.
+Since **The Doors** is from 60’, oldest users could be even between 70 - 100 years old.
+It means that it is good idea to think about older users during making this project.
+This is why I made some css and js classes that make page easier to use it for older people (such as **easy_read** and **zoomable** mentioned in following sections of this document.).

+However **“The doors”** is still very popular and has significant impact on music nowadays.
+This is why in video player you can find **“Sampled In“**, **“Interpolated By”** and **“Cover By”** sections.
+It shows how **The Doors** influenced today's  music.

+I used many ideas that I found out in other web pages and **awwwards.com** , such as photo background, animations and scrolling control.
+I think page looks modern and professional .
+On the other side – **“The Doors”** is rock band from 60’ and therefore I used colors from these years.

 ## Usage
 Open **index.html** file.
 By mouse scrolling you will run animation and section with information about **The Doors**